-Next, you might use a statement such as “Extensive workshops and seminars on computer skills, leadership, and supervision including ….”
+Next, you might use a statement such as “Extensive workshops and seminars on computer skills, leadership, and supervision, including ….”
 Highlighting one or two that are particularly relevant to the reader.
 Follow with: “Complete list of courses available on request.”

 Community Involvements and Volunteer Activities

 Increased voluntarism is a significant trend.
-Job applicants still question whether it is appropriate to include volunteer background on a resume.
+Job applicants still question whether it is appropriate to include a volunteer background on a resume.